javiquinte/javiquinte.github.io/2-resume.md

 Teaching and supervising experience
 -----------------------------------
 * Invited Professor of the University of Buenos Aires.
-* Supervisor of Master Thesis and currently also supervising a PhD student.
+* Supervisor of Master Thesis and PhD students.

 Research Interests
 ------------------
+* Data Management in Science
 * Seismology
+* Software development
 * Subduction Zone Dynamics
 * Dynamics of Crust, Lithosphere and Mantle
-* Continental Rifting
-* Numerical Modelling and Code Development
+* Numerical Modelling
-* Model Benchmarks